techidaily/site-win11-tips/source/_posts/efficient-way-to-unlink-wi-fi-on-windows-11.md

  If you’re feeling adventurous, you can also use the Registry Editor to remove a saved Wi-Fi network from Windows.
 Since deleting registry files is risky, you should only use this method if the other ones do not work.

  If you decide to use this method, make sure you back up all your registry files just in case.
-If you need help, check our guide on[how to back up and restore the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.
+If you need help, check our guide on [how to back up and restore the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.

 To remove a Wi-Fi network using the Registry Editor: